 Dog grooming: How to care for your dog’s winter coat

-How often you bath will depend on what they’ve been up to.
+How often you bath your dog will depend on where they’ve been and what they’ve been up to.
 Try not to bath too often – every one to three weeks should suffice.
-Make sure you use a dog shampoo as they have very different skin to humans.
+Make sure you use a dog shampoo that is best suited to your dog as they have very different skin to humans.

 Now you know how to keep your dog’s coat in tip-top condition throughout the winter, remember to keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our dog insurance policies today.